mateusz-przybyla/SubTracker/README.md

-# CarListingAPI
+# SubTracker

-RESTful API for managing car listings, including vehicle details, filtering, and user submissions – built with Python and Flask.
+Flask REST API for managing subscriptions (Netflix, Spotify, etc.) with reminders for upcoming payments.

 ---